aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md

   ~ that can be found in the LICENSE file.
   -->

-# AVD Design data models
+# AVD Design data models (eos_designs)

 AVD Design data models provide opinionated yet flexible network-wide data models expressing the intent of your network design and configuration.
 AVD Design data models are transformed by the Arista AVD framework to generate configuration, documentation and tests.
 You can extend or override Arista AVD's behaviour by leveraging "structured config" or [custom structured configuration](../../eos_designs/docs/how-to/custom-structured-configuration.md) with data models described in [EOS Config](../../eos_cli_config_gen/docs/data-models.md).

-!!! note
 For Ansible users this document describes the supported input variables for the role `arista.avd.eos_designs`.

 Since several data models have changed between AVD versions 5.x and 6.x, it is recommended to study the [Porting Guide for AVD 6.x.x](../../../../../../docs/porting-guides/6.x.x.md) for existing deployments.